DHCSSza/escalator-sadilar/content/post/2024/02/Zindi/index.md

 ---

 We want to introduce the ESCALATOR community to inclusive digital and computational environments, fostering a sense of belonging for all.
-We've had the privilege of speaking with Rose Delilah Gesicho, who shed some light on the transformative initiatives led by Zindi Community.
+We've had the privilege of speaking with Rose Delilah Gesicho, who shed some light on the transformative initiatives led by Zindi.

 ## Key Info
 ---

-- __Name of community of practice__: Zindi Community
+- __Name of community of practice__: Zindi
 - __Focus Area__: AI, Data Science and Machine Learning
 - __Year established__: 2018
 - __Operational region(s)__: South Africa (across the continent)